When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Method

 The optimization terminates when $V(d_{block}^{(t)})$ is True or when the maximum number of iterations is reached, yielding the final blocking document $d_{block}^*$.

 \textbf{3.
 History-Update and Feedback.} If any evaluation step fails, we record the failure in history $\mathcal{H}_t$ to guide the next iteration $t{+}1$.
-The history $\mathcal{H}_t$ is provided to the \textit{attacker LLM} in natural language to discourage previously unsuccessful strategies.
+The history $\mathcal{H}_t$ is provided to the \textit{attacker LLM} in natural language to discourage it from reusing previously unsuccessful strategies.

 To balance token cost and efficiency, we represent $\mathcal{H}_t$ as